 Similarly, catches reported under drifting longlines are highly variable, with lower catch levels between 2009 and 2011 largely due to declining catches reported by Taiwan, China, deep-freezing and fresh-tuna longliners.
-Catches of striped marlin have since increased in 2012 and 2013, as longline vessels have resumed operations in the northwest Indian Ocean.
+Since 2012, catches of striped marlin have fluctuated between 3000 t - 5000 t per year.

-Discard levels: Low, although estimates of discards are unknown for most industrial fisheries, mainly longliners.
+• Discard levels: Low, although estimates of discards are unknown for most industrial fisheries, mainly longliners.
 Discards may also occur in the driftnet fishery of the I.R of Iran, as this species has no commercial value in this country.

-Changes to the catch series: Following issues with the reliability of catch estimates of Indonesia's fresh longline fleet, the IOTC Secretariat has provided the WPB-16 meeting with an alternative catch series based on a new estimation methodology developed in collaboration with Indonesia (IOTC-2018-WPB16-DATA03b available on the WPB meeting webpage).
+Changes to the catch series: Following issues with the reliability of catch estimates of Indonesia's fresh longline fleet, the IOTC Secretariat provided the WPB-16 meeting with an alternative catch series based on a new estimation methodology developed in collaboration with Indonesia.
 The revised catch series mostly affects catches of swordfish, striped marlin, and blue marlin estimated by the IOTC Secretariat for Indonesia.